 - Know Your Apps – website which provides reviews of apps for all devices.

-- Applications (Apps) for Speech-Language Pathology Practice from American Speech-Lanbguage-Hearing Association (ASHA).
+- Applications (Apps) for Speech-Language Pathology Practice from American Speech-Language-Hearing Association (ASHA).

-BY USING THIS SERVICE, YOU ACCEPT THE ABOVE TERMS AND CONDITIONS AND AGREE TO RELEASE, INDEMNIFY AND HOLD HARMESS THE UNIVERSITY OF MAINE SYSTEM AND ITS MAINE CITE PROGRAM FROM ANY CLAIMS, LOSSES, JUDGEMENTS, COSTS, FINES, PENALTIES OR DAMAGES ARISING OUT OF YOUR USE OF THIS WEBSITE OR INFORMATION ON THIS WEBSITE.
+BY USING THIS SERVICE, YOU ACCEPT THE ABOVE TERMS AND CONDITIONS AND AGREE TO RELEASE, INDEMNIFY AND HOLD HARMLESS THE UNIVERSITY OF MAINE SYSTEM AND ITS MAINE CITE PROGRAM FROM ANY CLAIMS, LOSSES, JUDGMENTS, COSTS, FINES, PENALTIES OR DAMAGES ARISING OUT OF YOUR USE OF THIS WEBSITE OR INFORMATION ON THIS WEBSITE.